NBA Trade Rumors: Chicago Bulls Pursuing Trade For Jahlil Okafor

 — Hoops Rumors (@HoopsRumors) February 23, 2017

-At 21-years-old, Okafor has not come close to showing his full potential.
+At 21 years old, Okafor has not come close to showing his full potential.
 Last season as a rookie, Okafor showed what he can do in a comfortable environment.
 He averaged 17.5 points and 7.0 rebounds per game in a big role, which has made this season confusing to say the least.

 Outside of the Bulls, there are other teams interested in pulling the trigger on a deal for Okafor.
 The Indiana Pacers have been linked to Okafor and appear to be aggressive in trade talks as the deadline draws closer.
 Sacramento is another team that has been linked to a potential Okafor trade.